sigstore/sigstore-python/README.md

-                        used with multiple inputs (default: None) --signature FILE      The signature to verify against; not used with multiple inputs (default: None) --bundle FILE         The offline Rekor bundle to verify with; not used with multiple inputs (default: None)
+                        used with multiple inputs (default: None) --signature FILE      The signature to verify against; not used with multiple inputs (default: None) --rekor-bundle FILE   The offline Rekor bundle to verify with; not used with multiple inputs (default: None)

 Extended verification options: